In this tutorial, we will learn:

 Flutter was first announced by Google at Google I/O 17 and Flutter beta 1 was released on Mobile World Congress (2017).
 And now Flutter Beta 3 is announced at Google I/O 18 which is ready to be used for production apps.

-Flutter is open source cross-platform SDK by Google for developing native experience apps for Android and iOS platform.
+Flutter is a new open source cross-platform SDK by Google for developing native experience apps for Android and iOS platform.